AleksandarKostovic/SystemC-tutorial/README.md

-# SystemC-tutorial
+# SystemC tutorial

-Brief SystemC getting started tutorial
+This is brief intorduction to SystemC modeling language, which is based on C++